annotation/text-fabric/tf/docs/about/variants.md

 ![](../images/variants/app.png)

 In the sequel we will use pictures like this a lot, so here are some points to remember:
-*   a colored area represent an app element its top black bar is the content of the `lem`-element
+*   a coloured area represent an app element its top black bar is the content of the `lem`-element
     *   which may be partly contained in the `lem`-element of a nested app element the grey bars below are the content of the `rdg`-elements